 • Add everything to either a small bowl or the jar that you will be storing it in.
 Mix well until everything is combined.

-• Use immediately or store in a cool, dry place for up to 1-2 years.
+• Use approximately 1 tablespoon to season 1 pound of ground meat.
+(Recipe yields 3 Tablespoons.)
+Store in a cool, dry place for up to 1-2 years.

 Last step!
 If you make this, please leave a review letting us know how it was!